Who benefits from good pricing?

 There is a perception that the pricing function is in a battle with the procurement function.
 Pricing is trying to drive up price and perceived differentiation.
 Procurement’s goal is to wipe out differentiation and push prices as low as possible.
 This approach by pricing and procurement, when successful, leads to less innovation and lower long-term value creation for both sides.

 This approach is not for everyone.
-It is not how one optimises transactional pricing.
+It is not how one optimizes transactional pricing.
 It does not work for offers that have no differentiation and are easily substituted.
-But if you are a company focussed on your customers, creating differentiated value, and you are in it for the long term, then we want to work with you.
+But if you are a company focused on your customers, creating differentiated value, and you are in it for the long term, then we want to work with you.

 What does good pricing look like?